PBC48/ECE-3400-Fall-2018/docs/Milestone2.md

         break
     }
 ```
 We have somewhat of a skeleton code for ROBOT_DETECTED, ROBOT_TURN_LEFT, and ROBOT_TURN_RIGHT because we intended to implement them with more complexity than simple waits.
-However, the current code do the job for this milestone.
+However, the current code does the job for this milestone.

-For ROBOT_SENSE, we read from the wall sensors and also the line sensors to tell if we need to either re-adjust the robot to stay on the line or turn.
+In ROBOT_SENSE, we read from the wall sensors and also the line sensors to tell if we need to either re-adjust the robot to stay on the line or turn.
 Just like milestone 1, we only consider turning if both sensors detect white line, but this time, we turn based on the readings of the wall sensors.

 We currently perform left wall following so if there is no wall to the left, then we automatically turn left, otherwise we will consider right if we appoarching a wall.

 The IR sensing occurs every 800 ms, which can be adjusted later based on computation needs.
 Every 800 ms, we switch the state to IR_DECT and run the FFT with a processing algorithm.
-Currently we only do averages of N FFT cycles but may consider moving averages.
+Currently, we only do averages of N FFT cycles but may consider moving averages.

 ## Conclusion